 If your adult son or daughter calls and says they want to get better, you know what to do.
 You help them find a treatment program—and then get your loved one there as quickly as you can.

-But there are all kinds of other requests for help that leave many of us confused.
+But there are all kinds of other requests for help that leave many of us confused, like some of the following examples:

 Your natural instinct may well be to say yes.
 Your son or daughter is suffering—and even if you can just alleviate that for a day, you want to help.